 BeagleLogic is not just a Logic Analyzer but a full-featured Linux computer in the same package.
 BeagleLogic enables the user to not just capture logic data but also analyze them on the device itself as the powerful sigrok set of tools can run on top of the GNU/Linux OS running on the BeagleBoard hardware enabling in-situ protocol analysis, all on the BeagleLogic hardware itself.

-To implement the BeagleLogic Standalone hardware I will be using the Octavo Systems' OSD3358 SIP [BeagleBone on a chip], as it incorporates all the essential components including the SoC, power management and DDR RAM and allows me to focus on the features I want to add.
+To implement the BeagleLogic Standalone hardware I use the Octavo Systems' OSD3358 SIP [BeagleBone on a chip], as it incorporates all the essential components including the SoC, power management and DDR RAM and allows me to focus on the features I want to add.

 -> 16 logic channels @100MSa/s (vs max possible 14 on the BeagleBone)